Best Things to Do in Paris in March 2026 – Quick Guide by a Local

 >> Take this self-guided Treasure Hunt in the Luxembourg Gardens to find Queen Marie de Médicis’ most precious treasure.

-Both hunts are great for learning more about two of the most beautiful gardens in Paris.
+Both treasure hunts are great for learning more about two of the most beautiful gardens in Paris.

 Create your Louvre Guide